Which are the biggest film industries in the world?

 The Cinema of China picked up its prime era in the 1930’s in which the film industry earned huge sums.
 It went down due to Japanese invasion in 1937 which ruined the film industry.
 Picking up itself again in 1945, it was yet again met with an obstacle of communism, which forcefully tightened control over media and the film industry.
 This zigzag notion in the industry continued to post 1990’s.
 In the last decade, the Chinese film industry has picked itself up and produced many blockbuster films, the latest one “The Mermaid” earned CN¥3 billion on box office!
 In 2015 China lead all other international box office markets globally, having earned USD 6.8 billion of revenue.

 Hollywood also called the cinema of United States, is the most established film industry on the planet.
 It started producing films over 121 years back.
-Hollywood is considered one of the biggest film industry as far as income is concerned.
+Hollywood is considered one of the richest film industry as far as income is concerned.
 Between 2009 and 2015, Hollywood showed great power amongst the film industries grossing around $10 billion annually!
 All the big names like “Titanic”, “Gone with the wind”, “Star Wars” and much more are the milestones achieved by Hollywood.
 Hollywood is considered to be the richest film industry in the world as per revenue generation.
-Due to highest number of screens and revenue generation, Hollywood ranked 1st in the list of top 10 biggest film industries.
+Due to highest number of screens and revenue generation, Hollywood is considered number 1 biggest movie industry across the world.

-It is astonishing that there is no biggest film industries in Europe which rank in top 10.
-These top 10 film industries across the world combine generates approximately around $20 bn annual revenue.
+These 10 film industries across the world combine generates approximately around $20 bn annual revenue.
 While the global box office revenue is around $38.3 billion in 2016.
 As per the progress of movie industry across the world it is estimated that it will reach around 49 billion US dollars in 2020.

 Basically, the name “Lollywood” originated from a nickname set by a Pakistani magazine writer.
 The name resembles the two major film industries, i.e. Bollywood and Hollywood.
-Lahore was the base of Pakistan’s Lollywood.
-After the film business gained popularity, it moved its base in Karachi and by 2007 Karachi was made the permanent base for Pakistan’s film and showbiz industry.
+Originally Lahore was the base of Pakistan’s Lollywood but as the film business gained popularity, it moved its base in Karachi.
+By 2007 Karachi was made the permanent base for Pakistan’s film and showbiz industry.
 It casts films in Urdu, English and some films in regional languages too like Punjabi, Pushto, Sindhi, and Balochi.
 Pakistani film industry had a sudden breakdown in the 1980s and by the 2000s producing barely 2 films annually.
-However, the industry has recently made a striking rebound, apparent from the way that 18 of the 21 most noteworthy casted Pakistani motion pictures were made from 2013 to present with Pakistani movies regularly out-competing Bollywood films.
+Lollywood is in it’s revival and from 2013 to present, Lollywood has produced 23 movies competing Bollywood films in cinema.